khaullen/vyvn-resources/brand/guidelines.md

 ```

 ## Party Descriptions :sunglasses:
-These descriptions should be the same across social media: Eventbrite and Facebook.
+These descriptions should be the same across social media (Eventbrite, Facebook, etc).

 ```
 Hey [friends|lovelies],